 401(k) for small business in Shrewsbury, MO.
-Setting up a 401(k) plan for your small business in Shrewsbury, MO can offer various benefits to both you and the people that work for you, helping businesses offer more security and benefits to people in the job market.
-In addition to offering more benefits than competitors, offering a 401(k) plan also affords numerous tax benefits for both employers and employees.
-But, some business owners might not be confident they want to move forward because of the time involved in setting up and maintaining a plan, in addition to the complex web of regulations, laws, and investment options available.
+Setting up a 401(k) plan for your small business in Shrewsbury, MO can offer numerous benefits to both employers and employees, helping businesses offer more security and benefits to prospective employees.
+Beyond just offering more benefits than competitors, offering a 401(k) plan also provides numerous tax benefits for both employers and employees.
+However, some business owners might not be confident they want to proceed because of the time involved in establishing and maintaining an account, as well as the intricate web of regulations, laws, and investment opportunities available.

 Types of 401(k) Plans That Can Help Your Small Business in Shrewsbury, MO

 Small businesses, depending on what type of company they are, can have anywhere from one to 1,500 employees.
 401(k) plans are available to all businesses, regardless of size:

 In any 401(k) plan, employees can contribute through money taken out of their paychecks.
 Most 401(k)s have many different investment options.
 Employers can make matching contributions as an added benefit to employees.
 Most 401(k) plans must adhere to rigid nondiscrimination requirements, and perform annual tests to ensure the plan doesn't discriminate in favor of highly compensated employees.
 The IRS mandates contribution limits each year; in 2023 that is $22,500, unless you are 50 or older, in which case you can contribute an additional $7,500 as a catch-up contribution.

 Shrewsbury, MO companies with multiple employees have a few different options in how they set up their 401(k) plan: